KorbinWilliams/simple-timeline/src/components/timeline/timeline.md

 ## Other Props

 - `legendOptions`: MIGHT MAKE
+- `timelineStart` & `timelineEnd`: these are numbers to indicate the start and end of the timeline measured in hours (defaults to 0 and 24 respectively)
 - `showCurTime`: a boolean that controls whether to show the current time on the timeline (default is false)
 - `labelOptions`: an object containing options for if and how the label should be displayed
     - `label`: a string that denotes the location of the label in the item